 - Make sure your baby is well fed before the session.
-Try to schedule the photos around feeding time.
+Try to schedule the photos around feeding time if possible.
 If your baby has a full belly, that usually equals a happy baby.

-- I mentioned this before, but it is important, so I’m saying it again: bring a pacifier to your session.
-Even if you are not allowing your child to regularly use one, it will be good for a short time just to help him or her calm down during this time of potential stress.
+- I mentioned this before, but it is important, so I’m saying it again: bring a pacifier to your session if you are using one.
+They can be helpful to calm baby down in times of potential stress.
 If your baby starts to fuss and we cannot stop the crying by other means, this will typically help ease the baby’s nerves.

 - Keep your baby warm.
 Newborns are used to being in a small, warm place.
 That’s where they’ve been the past nine months, and they are uncomfortable when they are cold.
-I like to keep the studio warm on session days for this reason if we are shooting there.
-If we are doing a session at your house, I suggest bumping the heat up as well.
-I will also have plenty of blankets handy for in between photos and I tend to keep your baby swaddled.
+I like to keep the space warm on session days.
+If your session is at your house, I suggest bumping the heat up by 2-5 degrees as well.
+We will also have plenty of blankets handy for in between photos and I tend to keep your baby swaddled.

-- I suggest playing soft music or white noise to create a soothing environment for your newborn.
-Also, be sure to keep the environment and atmosphere relaxed and soothing, we will take care of all the details together when I arrive.
+- I suggest playing your favorite music or white noise to create a soothing environment for your newborn.
+Also, be sure to keep the environment and atmosphere relaxed and soothing.
+We will take care of all the details together when I arrive.

 - This is probably the most important thing to note: be OK being a part of the photos.
-If your child is not cooperating with the session, the best way to soothe her is to hold her and rock her to let her know everything is OK.
+If your baby is not cooperating with the session, the best way to soothe is to hold them and let them know everything is OK.
 Sometimes babies just need to be held.
-A lot of new moms are uncomfortable in front of the camera during the first weeks after birth, and I completely understand.
-If you do not want to be in photos, we can work around this, but we may need to borrow your arms and hands to keep baby comforted.
+A lot of new moms are uncomfortable being in front of the camera.
+Especially during the first weeks after birth, and I completely understand.
+If you really do not want to be in photos, there are ways to work around it.
+We may need to borrow your arms and hands to keep baby comforted.
 You just have to make sure not to tense up when you get in front of the camera.
-Babies sense these things and will, in turn, think they need to tense up as well because something must be wrong.
-If you’re absolutely against being in photos at all, we could cover you with a backdrop and rest the baby on you.
-This will help your baby feel secure while keeping you off camera.
-But I highly suggest taking this time to capture these fleeting moments together in your life.
+Babies can feel your stress and will in turn, tense up as well.